 This is the second course of a two-quarter sequence primarily focused on training students to the level of an Advanced Emergency Medical Technician (AEMT).
 The objectives of the class are to prepare students to achieve certification as a National Registered Advanced EMT by building on the base of knowledge previously established through experience and EMT 103.
 This class covers application of protocols, documentation, resuscitation, managing the trauma, and OB patients.
 In addition, there will be extensive skills evaluation of necessary psychomotor components through breakout labs and group exercises as well as an internship to practice the appropriate skills.
-Prerequisite: EMT 103 with a 2.0 or better and EMT for one year and actively involved and sponsored by an EMS agency.
-Recommended: eligibility for ENGL 099 or better and eligibility for MATH 094 or better.
+Prerequisite: EMT 103 with a 2.0 or better.